FIT2082/28464400_RESEARCH_NOTEBOOK/week_9.md

 ### ACF, PACF and MA Time Series
 There are important properties of timeseries forcasting such as the ACF (Auto Correlation Function) and PACF (Partial Auto Correlation Function), and these two values can be used to understand the trend formed in the data being analysed.

 Why is it important to our research?
 Because, if the PACF shows a very steady range of values, it is a great indication of our dataset following a time series called Moving Average (MA).
+In the case of MA, the ACF shows a single peak of value, and does not show a regular trend, indicating it is indeed an MA.
+These are extremely important in determining the estimator equation of the time series at it explains which previous values to take into consideration when creating the predictor equation.

 ## Goals before next meeting